SummerOak/NetSword/README.md

 # What's it
-  This is a proxy based on Socks5 protocol implemented in java.
-As we all known, a proxy contains 2 parts: local and server. local take over request and relay it to server, server send the request to remote and send data received from remote back to local.
-In NetSword, the two parts are implemented into one runnable jar, and data transmits between local and server are proguarded for some purpose(THE GREAT WALL).
+  It's a proxy based on Socks5 protocol and implemented in java.
+As we all known, a proxy contains 2 parts: local and server. local take over requests and relay it to server, server send these requests to remote and relay data received from remote back to local.
+In this proxy, these two parts are implemented into one runnable jar, and data transmits between local and server are disguised for some purpose(THE GREAT WALL).
 This project depends on [CloudLadder](https://github.com/SummerOak/CloudLadder), all protocol related business are handled in that project.
 This project is just an UI implement.

 # How to use it